patternhq/learn-python/builtin-types/numbers.md

 5. // 2  # A float with the value of 2.0
 ```

+There are other operators that are supported for integers (bitwise arithmetic),
+but their usage isn't that common and is pretty advanced so I won't get into
+that here...

 ### Ranges and oddities

 Unlike some languages (e.g. `C`, `Fortran`), python integers can be arbitrarily